knchaffin/Meander/README.md

   - New for V1.0.3 is a button inside of the circle of 5ths labelled "STEP".
 When you cick on this, Harmony progression is disabled and Meander plays the current circle degree chord until you press STEP again, at which time the harmony will advance to next progression step chord for the currently selected harmony preset.
 This button also has a CV input jack, you can supply a momentary voltage pulse on this input and the harmony will step, just like by clicking on STEP.
 In order to return to automatic harmony/chord progression stepping, click again on "Harmony Enable" to enable the harmony part automatic progression.

-### Limited Editing (no save) of the progression
+### #4 Custom progression preset editing (New in V2.0.20)
+  - Set the harmonic progression "Progression Presets" preset knob to "#4 custom".
+  - Set the Harmony Chords number of steps as desired, from 1 to 16.

-To edit, click on Run to pause Meander playing.
-Click on a green "Set Step" button.
-Click on circle degree degree buttons until you find one you like as Meander plays your click selections.
-Click on another Set Step button and repeat the prcess.
-You can step through the modified progression by clicking on the lit Set Step buttons sequentially.
+  - Click on RUN to pause Meander playing and enter the edit mode.
+  - Click on a green "Set Step" button.
+Click on circle degree buttons in the circle red, blue or green annular ring segments until you find one you like as       Meander plays your click selections.
+  - Click on another Set Step button and repeat the prcess.
+  - While editing, you can step through the modified progression by clicking on the lit Set Step buttons sequentially.
 At any point you can click on the circle     degree buttons     to change that step if you do not like it.
+  - Click on "Harmony Chords Enable" button if it is not enabled.
+Note, clicking buttons inside of the circle of 5th automatically disables the Harmony Chords     Enable button.
-Click on Run again and Meander will resume playing and use the edited values for the progression until another preset is selected or you end your Rack session.
-A future release of Meander may allow saving of edited progressions.
+  - Click on RUN again and Meander will resume playing and use the edited values for the progression.
+  - Save your patch and the custom harmonic progression will be saved into the patch file via JSON data.
+  - Do not change the "Progression Presets" knob after creating a custom progression as the custom data will be lost.
+If you inadvertently change the               progression setting, immediately do a reload of your patch to reload the saved custom data.

+A best practics is to set up a new patch or save an existing patch as a new name and then do your custom editing and use in that patch and never touch the Progression Presets knob in that instance of Meander in the patch.
+Note, you can have multiple instances of Meander in a patch and each instance can have its own custom harmonic progression.

 ## Melody